monkeydevtools/treepath-python/README.md

 assert all_celestial_bodies_moon_attribute == ['Earth', 'Mars', 'Jupiter', 'Saturn', 'Uranus', 'Neptune']
 ```
 ### has filter comparison operators
-Filters can be specified with comparison operator.
+Filters can be specified with a comparison operator.

 ```python
 earth = [planet for planet in find(path.rec[has(path.diameter == 12756)].name, solar_system)]